-Attach Form T (Timber), Forest Industries Schedules, if a deduction for depletion of timber is claimed.
+Attach Form T (Timber), Forest Activities Schedules, if a deduction for depletion of timber is claimed.

 Line 25.
+Pension, Profit-sharing, etc., Plans

-Pension, profit-sharing, etc., plans.-Enter the amount of contributions to pension, profit-sharing, or other funded deferred compensation plans.
-Employers who maintain any such plan generally must file one of the forms listed below, even if the plan is not a "qualified plan" under the Internal Revenue Code.
+Enter the deduction for contributions to qualified pension, profit-sharing, or other funded deferred compensation plans.
+Employers who maintain any such plan generally must file one of the forms listed below, even if the plan is not a qualified plan under the Internal Revenue Code.
 The filing requirement applies even if the corporation does not claim a deduction for the current tax year.
 There are penalties for failure to file these forms on time and for overstating the pension plan deduction.
 For more information, see sections 6652(e) and 6662(f).

-Form 5500.-Complete this form for each plan with 100 or more participants.
+Form 5500.- File this form for each plan with 100 or more participants.

-Form 5500-C/R.-Complete this form for each plan with fewer than 100 participants.
+Form 5500-C/R.- File this form for each plan with fewer than 100 participants.

-Form 5500EZ.-Complete this form for a one-participant plan.
+Form 5500-EZ.- File this form for a one-participant plan.
 A one-participant plan includes plans that cover the owners and their spouses and plans that cover partners in a business partnership (or the partners and their spouses).

 Line 26.
-Employee benefit programs.- Enter contributions to employee benefit programs not claimed elsewhere on the return (e.g., insurance, health, and welfare programs) that are not an incidental part of a pension, profit-sharing, etc., plan included on line 25.
+Employee benefit programs.- Enter contributions to employee benefit programs not claimed elsewhere on the return (e.g., insurance, health, and welfare programs, etc.) that are not an incidental part of a pension, profit-sharing, etc., plan included on line 25